Tap-Payments/goSell-JSLib-Documentation/README.md

 goSell Checkout includes two different integrations based on your preferences:

-- goSell LightBox: provides a light box / modal dialog inside your store.
+- goSell LightBox: open a light box / modal dialog inside your store.

-- goSell Payment Page: let you to open goSell payment gateway in a new page directly without server side code or making any REST API Requests.
+- goSell Payment Page: open goSell payment gateway directly without server side code or making any REST API Requests.

 **goSell Elements**: two-step process, with a client-side and a server-side actions. goSell securely will collect your customer’s payment information and returns a card token, then your server-side code can make an API request from the available REST APIs on https://tap.company/developers to complete the process based on your needs  (by create a charge / authorize or saving the customer card).